saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - A `subclass` shares all properties with the class it inherits from, commonly known as the parent class or `superclass`.
 - In Kotlin classes are closed, they prohibit subclassing by default.
 - For a class to be subclassed, it must be marked with the `open` keyword.
-- To override a function or property, it must be marked `open` in the partent class.
+- To override a function or property, it must be marked `open` in the parent class.
 - To access any member of superclass from subclass, use `super` keyword.
-- When you override a function in Kotlin, the overriding function in the subclass is, by default, open to being overridden (as long as the subclass ismarked open).
+- When you override a function in Kotlin, the overriding function in the subclass is, by default, open to being overridden (as long as the subclass is marked open).
 - If you do not want this, then use `final` keyword, then the function can't be overridden.
 - By requiring the explicit use of the open and override keywords, Kotlin requires you to opt in to inheritance.
 This reduces the chances of exposing classes that were not meant to be subclassed and prevents from overriding functions that were never meant to be overridden.
 - Every class in Kotlin descends from a common superclass, known as `Any`, without you having to explicitly subclass it in your code.